christophstrasen/PromiseKeeper/docs/WorldScanner_briefing.md

 Router helpers (`buildSquareCtx`, `buildRoomCtx`, etc.) ensure consistent formatting, and the router validates required fields before dispatching to consumers.

 > **Reduction-only:** Scanners are expected to filter, dedupe, or enrich whatever upstream stream they attach to; they should never invent additional world entities beyond what their source provided.
 If you need to broaden the stream, add another producer scanner instead of mutating a downstream one.

+The shared `Starlit.Events.WorldScanner.on<Type>` streams exist primarily for orchestration, tooling, and debugging—expect duplicate contexts from different scanners as they hand off responsibility.
+Consumer mods that care about a particular producer should subscribe via `on<Type>From[scannerId]` or filter by `ctx.sourceScanner`.

 ### AsyncScanning utility (preview)